ruffle-rs/ruffle/tests/README.md

 # If false (default), the SWF can access local files but not the network.
 use_network = false

+# What optimization passes should run during code generation.
+# The default is to match Flash's compiler (all enabled), but this may not be desirable for some tests.
+optimizations = {
+  # Whether to evaluate constant expressions and fold in the results.
+  # For example, `1 + 2` will be folded to `3`.
+  fold_constants = true,

+  # Whether to promote variables to registers, enabling the `DefineFunction2` opcode.
+  promote_variables_to_registers = true,
+}

 ```

 ## Multiple tests